ev1633/it-validator/README.md

 # it-validator

+## _DISCLAIMER_
+_
+I'm making this library because I needed a validation library that can grow and adapt to every project(something I couldn't really find online).<br/>
+The docs aren't really finished, and the library still has some way to go, I'll update and extend it over time.<br/>
+Happy coding.
+_

 ## The it-validator is an async validation library designed to make request validations easier
 - [The basics](#the-basics)
 - [Available methods](#available-methods)